-I have researched and written about border issues for more than 15 years, the last eight as an independent journalist and writer.
-I reside in the U.S.-Mexico borderlands (Tucson, Arizona), but have also spent many years living and working in Oaxaca, Mexico.
-My work has appeared in the New York Times, TomDispatch, The Nation, San Francisco Chronicle, In These Times, Guernica, and Al Jazeera English, among other places.
+Todd Miller writes a weekly post for The Border Chronicle.
+He has researched and written about border issues for more than 15 years, the last eight as an independent journalist and writer.
+He resides in Tucson, Arizona, but also has spent many years living and working in Oaxaca, Mexico.
+His work has appeared in the New York Times, TomDispatch, The Nation, San Francisco Chronicle, In These Times, Guernica, and Al Jazeera English, among other places.

 Miller has authored four books: Build Bridges, Not Walls: A Journey to a World Without Borders (City Lights, 2021) Empire of Borders: The Expansion of the U.S. Border Around the World (Verso, 2019), Storming the Wall: Climate Change, Migration, and Homeland Security (City Lights, 2017), and Border Patrol Nation: Dispatches from the Front Lines of Homeland Security (City Lights, 2014).

 He’s a contributing editor on border and immigration issues for NACLA Report on the Americas and its column “Border Wars”.